mmaquer2/Software-Tool-Library/README.md

 - Alpha Vantage, stock and tracking information resource https://www.alphavantage.co/documentation/

-- Alpaca - used for aglo stock trading, has an api for paper money accounts https://alpaca.markets/docs/api-documentation/
+- Alpaca - used for aglo stock trading, has an API for paper money accounts and trading https://alpaca.markets/docs/api-documentation/

- ## Communication
+ ## Web Communication Platforms

  - Twilio, used for various types of communications on websites https://www.twilio.com/docs/usage/api

-- API/framework for websockets, easier to use than vanilla websocket API, can be used to create chat applications -https://socket.io/
+- Socket.io, API/framework for websockets, easier to use than vanilla websocket API, can be used to create chat applications -https://socket.io/